 If you decide that you would like to take part, we will ask you to complete a short set of online questions that cover some of the key criteria for participation in the trial.
+We will ask for your consent to access your medical and vaccination records from your GP or NHS database to assess whether you are eligible for the trial.
+This information will be kept confidential.
 If you are suitable at this point, we will contact you to provide further instructions on the next steps.